fbpx

 • Origin Moscow, Russia

-• Materials oil on gessoed wood in gilt silver revetment cover
+• Materials Oil on gessoed board in gilt silver and enameled cover and halo

 • Silver